-We were talking about potential upcoming programs that Coach Durant is going to create and he mentioned how he gets asked all the time about how to do effective warm-ups.
+A great example is when I had a conversation with strength coach, Matt Durant about just this topic.
+He mentioned how he gets asked all the time about how to do effective warm-ups.
 That discussion got me thinking that while we give some ideas, we haven’t ever really laid out how we look at how to develop a warm-up that makes a true difference.

 After all, most people hate to warm-up and I totally get it!
 We are all strapped for time so the idea of spending time on something that doesn’t feel like it is getting us to our goal then it becomes tougher and tougher to justify!

 However, while a warm-up may not be overall “sexy”, doing it properly can play a big part in getting you results.
 Why?
 If we focus on an effective warm-up we can lift more, condition more, we can train more often and more intensely because we don’t hurt and can stimulate recovery better.

 All sold, but it is about being efficient and wise about how we spend our time for our warm-up.
 It doesn’t have to be super long, but it can be a game changer for many programs.
 So, how do we do it?

 Something that we haven’t spoken a lot about (we do address in our Shoulder Course) is soft-tissue work.
 Yes, foam rolling, trigger point work, all that good stuff.
 While some think it is a controversial topic, I don’t think it is all that.
 It works!
 Why?
 For a variety of reasons, but people feel and perform better afterwards.
 The REAL question is how much time and what do we focus upon.

 In our warm-up I like for 3-5 parts of the body that are causing issues for a lot of people.
 Most people have many similar issues so we can make some generalizations for our warm-up unless someone obviously has something specific they need.
 The issue arises when people think they have to do EVERYTHING on their body and it takes up WAY too much time and isn’t necessary.